php/php-langspec/spec/11-statements.md

 corresponding *expression* is made an alias to the current element.
 If the `&` is omitted, the value of the current element is assigned to the corresponding variable.
 The loop body, *statement*, is executed zero or more times.
-After the loop terminates, *expression* in *foreach-value* has the same meaning it had after the final iteration, if any.
+After the loop terminates, the variable designated by *expression* in *foreach-value* has the same value as it had after the final iteration, if any.

 If *foreach-key* is present, the variable designated by its *expression* is assigned the current element's key value.